-The handful of countries still welcoming US tourists
+Find out which countries are welcoming US tourists back

 Antigua and Barbuda

-As of July 9, US travelers to Antigua and Barbuda "arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, taken within seven days of their flight," according a travel advisory on the country's tourism website.
+US travelers 12 and older to Antigua and Barbuda "arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, taken within seven days of their flight," according to the country's tourism website.

-Further to that, visitors are subject to monitoring by local health officials for periods of 14 days and another Covid-19 test may be required while visiting, which could mean quarantining while waiting for the test result.
+Visitors are subject to monitoring by health officials for 14 days and another Covid-19 test may be required, which could mean quarantining while waiting for the result.
+Masks are required in public spaces.

-Masks are required in public spaces and any person violating safety measures could be subject to a $5,000 fine and the possibility of six months imprisonment.
-Anyone going is advised to read the fine print.

 Aruba

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on October 16.
-UPDATE: Visitors to these sun-kissed islands must request an online health visa before travel.
-You must then upload and later present a negative Covid-19 RT-PCR test result no more than five days before travel.